Josakko/ATlauncher/README.md

 ATLauncher is a launcher for Minecraft which integrates multiple different modpacks to allow you to download and install modpacks easily and quickly.

+## Need help?

+Since this is not official ATlauncher repo any issues with this repo should **not** be reported to their discord server or github, so if you need any help with this repo my [discord server](https://discord.gg/xgET5epJE6).

 ## Links

 -   [ATLauncher Website](https://atlauncher.com)